 Tony Martin was born in Te Kuiti, New Zealand, in 1964, and has spent over half his life in Melbourne, Australia, writing, directing, producing and performing all manner of nonsense.

-His credits include The D-Generation, The Late Show, Martin/Molloy and Get This.
-He is the author of Lolly Scramble and A Nest of Occasionals.
-He is an ARIA winner and Barry nominee.
+His credits include The D-Generation, The Late Show, Martin/Molloy, Get This and the video for John Farnham's 'Seemed Like a Good Idea at the Time'.
+He is the author of three books and four angry letters to the 'Green Guide'.
+He is an ARIA winner, Barry nominee and shares a name with the fastest rider in last year's Tour de France.
 He appeared on Kath & Kim and Thank God You're Here, and is in The Castle for nine seconds.
+Nine long seconds.

 More recently, he has produced and hosted two series of A Quiet Word for ABC1; written and directed episodes of Upper Middle Bogan; assisted Ross Noble with the birth of his first-ever UK TV series, Freewheeling; and had lunch with Sam Pang.

 His 2013 Melbourne Fringe Festival show, The Yeti, opened to rave reviews and closed to even better ones.
 He still does stand-up comedy, and is by far the most popular of the 287 Tony Martins on Twitter.